Disciples (film)

 Disciples is a 2014 American horror film written, directed, produced, and edited by Joe Hollow.
 It stars an ensemble cast consisting of Tom Lodewyck, Tony Todd, Angus Scrimm, Linnea Quigley, Brinke Stevens, Debra Lamb, Bill Moseley, Barbara Magnolfi, Debbie Rochon, and Camden Toy.
 It tells the story of a group of humans and demons who must band together to fight for the fate of humanity.

-Synopsis
+Plot

 A dark twisted apocalyptic shocker about a group of humans and demons who must band together to fight for the fate of humanity.
 When an ancient prophecy unleashes an evil spirit, hell is brought upon the world.